timothyobiso/timothyobiso.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Master's student studying Computational Linguistics at Brandeis University advised by Professor James Pustejovsky.
-I will begin my PhD in Computer Science in May 2024.
-I research computational semantics.
+I am a Master's student studying Computational Linguistics at Brandeis University.
+I am currently working on my Master's Thesis on holographic embeddings.
+I will begin my PhD in May 2024 advised by James Pustejovsky.
+I like computational semantics.

 Recent Updates
 ======